nizzebro/XmlParser/README.md

 # XmlParser
-A simple C++ class for fast parsing XML files with a minimum overhead.
+A simple C++ class for fast parsing XML files, aimed at a maximum speed and minimum overhead. <br>
-A stream with buffer, fixed-size chunks.
+Works as stream with buffer which reads chunks of fixed-size.
+Entities are processed one-by-one.  <br>
 Currently supports utf-8 only.

     XmlParser parser;
     parser.openFile("D:\sample.xml");